 In addition to the virtual appliance machines' internal storage, you can use an external storage server.
-Votiro's Secure File Gateway can be configured to communicate with your storage server, using a mount from the external storage to the virtual appliance machines.
+Votiro Cloud can be configured to communicate with your storage server, using a mount from the external storage to the virtual appliance machines.

 When external storage is configured it is used as the main storage area.
 Storage will contain a set of original and processed files.